huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the cluster resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new cluster resource.

 * `name` -
   (Required)
   Cluster name.
 It contains 4 to 32 characters.
 Only letters, digits,